 Also, in 2005 Lofton’s batting average was .335 in 110 games, and at age 39 the next year he had the second-most triples of his career, 12.
 In 2006 he stole 32 bases in 37 attempts.
 In 2007 he scored the 1,500th run of his career, and at the time that put him at number 54 on the all-time list, just behind Frankie Frisch.
 In the subsequent playoffs with the Indians he stole two bases to end his career with 34 in the postseason, breaking Rickey Henderson’s record.
 Lofton’s 622 regular-season stolen bases put him at number 15 on the all-time list, and he retired with a career batting average of .299.

 Lofton and David Wells share the record for playing for the most different teams in the postseason, six.
-Lofton wore the uniforms of 11 teams overall, only one fewer than the record of 12 held by Mike Morgan.
+Lofton wore the uniforms of 11 teams overall, only three shy of the record held by Edwin Jackson at 14.
 Toward the end of his career Lofton’s many relocations were made light of in a TV commercial aired by the DHL Express delivery service.

 In early 2004 Lofton co-founded a television production company, FilmPool Inc., and as of 2015 was still its CEO.
 He has co-produced two TV shows, The Audition and Burnin’.
 He kept a foot in the baseball world as a pregame and postgame analyst for Fox Sports West/Prime Ticket broadcasts of Dodgers games.